Blog

 • Flexibility and adaptability

-Standardization is also an essential aspect if valid and evident clinical data is to be collected in this way.
-These include, for example:
+Standardization is also a crucial aspect if valid and evidentiary clinical data are to be collected via this method.
+This includes, for example:

 • the establishment of standards in procedural instructions

-Registries provide an almost complete picture of the entire population and thus data from routine clinical practice.
-You therefore have the following advantages:
+Registries provide a nearly complete picture of the entire population and thus data from routine clinical practice.
+They therefore offer the following advantages:

-• high number of patients with basic data
+• large number of patients with baseline data

 • heterogeneous study population

-• Direct comparison to assess the benefits of different forms of therapy is possible
+• Direct comparison for benefit assessment of different forms of therapy is possible

-• possible use as a QM tool for benchmarking in long-term observation
+• potential use as a QM tool for benchmarking in long-term observation

 (Source: Neugebauer, 2013.
-Establishment of a register for registers.
+Development of a registry for registries.
 Institute for Research in Operative Medicine (IFOM))

-Professional approaches to data collection and recording ensure high data quality.
-Professional support is also recommended with regard to medical statistics, analysis and the selection of suitable procedures.
+Professional approaches to data collection and recording ensure high-quality data.
+Professional support is also recommended with regard to medical statistics, analysis, and the selection of appropriate methods.

 4. What we can do for you

-We act as a scientific, manufacturer-independent institution (CRO).
-As such, we will work with you to consider how we can best close any existing data gaps within the PMCF or continuously collect clinical data on your medical device.
+We function as a scientific, manufacturer-independent institution (CRO).
+As such, we work with you to determine how we can best close any existing data gaps within the PMCF framework or continuously collect clinical data on your medical device.

 One option here is the product register.
-This was also presented in detail in our first free medXevent on July 1st, 2021. recording is now available on our YouTube channel.
+This was also presented in detail at our first free medXevent on July 1, 2021.
+The recording available on our YouTube channel.

-With this first live event we are going into the summer break in terms of blogs and events.
-Our second medX event on the topic of DiGA studies is planned for September.
-The next blog post will also appear.
-In this we will introduce our brand new GCP MDR training for auditors.
+With this first live event, we're now taking a summer break from blogging and events.
+Our second medXevent, focusing on DiGA studies, is planned for September.
+The next blog post will also be published then, introducing our brand-new GCP-MDR training courses for investigators.

 5. How we can help you

-At medXteam we clarify whether and if so which clinical trial needs to be carried out under what conditions and according to what requirements during the pre-study phase: In 3 steps we determine the correct and cost-effective strategy in relation to the clinical trial required in your case Data collection.
-This also applies to your register!
+Whether a clinical trial is necessary at all, and if so, which one, under what conditions and according to which requirements, is clarified by us at medXteam during the pre-study phase: In 3 steps, we determine the right and cost-effective strategy regarding the clinical data collection required in your case.
+This also applies to your registry!

 Do you already have some initial questions?